saronnhong/rewired_searchable_tree/README.md

 If you run into any issues getting up and running, just email us!

-## What To Do!
+## What To Do

 Inside of App.tsx and after running `yarn start`, you'll see a basic page that has four collapseable panels, each of which renders the `MyTree` component and some other controls.
 In a real application, these would likely be on four separate screens, but we've put them all on one to keep things simple.

-For this take home, you should only need to edit the contents of `src/MyTree.tsx` and additionally change what props get passed to the component.
+For this take home, you should only need to edit the contents of `src/MyTree.tsx` and additionally change what props get passed to the component in `src/App.tsx`.

+### Replacing Sample Data with Test Data

 First, we want it to make so `MyTree` displays the data in `./src/data.ts` passed through as a prop, not the sample data hardcoded inline.
 The structures here are a bit different, so they'll need to be converted.
 Each schema should be a node, and each table a child of it.
 Each table should have 3 children: forms, views, and columns, which each have the forms, views, and columns as children for that table node.

+### Making Your Component Re-Usable

 Second, we'll need to make each of these four panels work as desired.
+In each stage, we add another piece of required functionality to the `MyTree` component.
+We recommend reading through and understanding the 4 additions you'll need to make ahead of time before starting on the first.

+#### Basic

 For the first ("Basic"), we just want search to work.
 By "work", we mean that you can only see objects (columns, forms, views, tables, etc.) whose display name or system name matches the user provided text.